Nicky Lopez Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the 10th-ranked team ERA across all league pitching staffs (4.00).
+- The Giants have a 4.03 team ERA that ranks 11th among all league pitching staffs.

-- Giants pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in baseball.
+- Giants pitchers combine to allow the sixth-fewest home runs in baseball (140 total, 1.1 per game).

+- Beck will make his first start of the season for the Giants.

 © 2023 Data Skrive.
 All rights reserved.